arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	![Save as dialog box](Images/save-as-dialog-box.png?raw=true "Save as dialog box")

 	_Save as dialog box_

 	>**Note**: Adding a new sprite automatically generates example CSS, LESS and SASS to include these new images using standard CSS classes.
-We’ll update our CSS and now we’re only making one image request for all of the images in the sprite.
+We’ll update our CSS so that we’re only making one image request for all of the images in the sprite.

-1. Open the “**Content/Site.less**” file and do the following to use the image sprite just generated:
+1. Open the “**Content/Site.less**” file and do the following to use the image sprite we just generated:

 1. Add the following **@import** statement at the top of the file: